deggis/ca-tharsis/README.md

 *ca-tharsis project logo, ink on premium toilet paper, 2024*

-# Summary

-Find weaknesses in Microsoft Entra ID Conditional Access policies using constraint solving.
+# Conditional Access policies

-In a Microsoft ecosystem Conditional Access policies have an important role in identity secury.
+In a Microsoft ecosystem, Conditional Access policies have an important role in defining required security controls.
 As an oversimplication, they control whether or not MFA is applied.

+All Conditional Access policies are evaluated for every sign-in, but if the login does not meet targeting of the policies, no additional controls are applied on top of username+password.

+# ca-tharsis summary

+ca-tharsis finds weaknesses in Microsoft Entra ID Conditional Access policies using constraint solving.

-While these policies are simple, they are notoriously difficult to maintain and review.
+While these policies are simple to create, they are notoriously difficult to maintain and review.
+The portal provides what-if tool for spot checking single sign-in scenarios, but does not provide the needed overall visibility to what is applied, and what the weaknesses are.

 ca-tharsis aims specifically to answer one question: how lucky the adversary needs to be in choosing suitable user and other authentication conditions to be able to bypass controls such as MFA?